Frequently Asked Questions

 Applications are accepted through AMCAS from June 1 through December 1.
 Completed applications are reviewed at the College of Medicine as they are received.
 It is best to apply as early as possible.

-We will not consider the January 2020 MCAT as a basis for determining whether to invite candidates for an interview for the 2020 entering class.
-We might, however, consider the score if an applicant is on our wait-list after interviewing.
+We will not consider the January 2021 MCAT as a basis for determining whether to invite candidates for an interview for the 2021 entering class.
+We will only consider MCATs from 2021 for special program students.

 After we receive your verified application from AMCAS, we will send you the link to the online secondary application via email.
 All applicants receive a link to the secondary.
 It can take up to four weeks after AMCAS verification to receive Drexel's link to the secondary application.
 Please contact us if you feel that the link to your secondary application has not reached you in a timely manner.
 Please make sure to check all spam/junk folders.
 Please retain your ID and password, which will be sent to you with the link for the secondary application.